magicleap/developer-portal-docs/docs/guides/developer-tools/app-sim/using-app-sim.md

 Virtual rooms are created in the Room Generator tool.

-## Iterate Simultaneously on Device and Simulator

-When both the device and Simulator are contributing data to Application Simulator, sensor data such as headpose updates or controller position updates from different sources are mixed together to provide fused sensor data to Application Simulator.

-1. Open the Target Selector.
-2. Select Simulator from the Target Selector.
-3. Click connect
-4. Connect a powered on device to your computer over USB.
-5. Expand the Aux Devices drop-down list.
-6. Add the connected device to the Simulator as a hybrid device.

-<Image url= {require("/img/app-sim/hybrid_target.png")} >Target Selector Showing Simulator Selected</Image>

 ## Stopping Application Simulator

 To stop Application Simulator, toggle the **Target State Selector** to **Disconnected**.